Kyle LeDuc: Racing career

 From 2014 to 2017, LeDuc won four consecutive LOORRS Pro 4 championships.
 The 2014 season saw him win 11 of 14 and receive LOORRS Driver of the Year honors; he also won the TORC World Championship Ring and AMSOIL Cup.
 In 2015, he set the LOORRS record for most Pro 4 wins in a row at ten and he ended the year with 12.
 LeDuc battled with Carl Renezeder for the 2016 championship and the two finished the year tied in points, with LeDuc claiming the tiebreaker as his eight wins outweighed Rezender's two.
 The fifth title came as part of a five-win campaign.
 The stretch also saw him win the Challenge Cup in 2014, 2016, and 2017.

 After winning the 2016 LOORRS Pro 4 title, LeDuc entered the Baja 1000 for Riviera Racing alongside Mark Post, who was officially listed as the team's driver in the race results.
 LeDuc won the pole position after setting the fastest qualifying time and Post finished fifth.

 A sixth LOORRS Pro 4 title and fifth Challenge Cup came in 2019.
 Low entry numbers forced LOORRS to cancel the 2020 Pro 4 season, which prompted LeDuc to join the newly formed Championship Off-Road series in the same class.
 He won five of ten races, including the final weekend at Crandon, and the COR championship for his seventh title in Pro 4.
 When he swept the COR weekend at ERX Motor Park in July, he scored his 100th career win.

 Shortly after his 100th race victory, Chip Ganassi Racing signed LeDuc for the first Extreme E season in 2021, sharing an electric SUV with fellow off-road racer and X Games athlete Sara Price.

 Personal life

 LeDuc grew up in Cherry Valley, California.
 Father Curt competed in short course and desert racing while older brother Todd has also raced in LOORRS and Monster Jam.

-He lives in Fairhope, Alabama, and has two children.
+He also had a sister Valerie.

+LeDuc lived in Fairhope, Alabama, and had two children with his wife Amber (née Mader).
+Kyle proposed to Amber prior to a 2008 CORR Pro 4 race at Las Vegas International Off-Road Raceway, where he eventually finished second.

+Illness and death

+In November 2022, LeDuc was diagnosed with stage IV head and neck cancer, and was sidelined from competing in the 2023 Championship Off-Road season.
+He died on November 11, 2023, after suffering cardiac arrest.
+He was 42.